espressif/esp-faq/docs/en/software-framework/peripherals.rst

 Does ESP32 support using the MCPWM Timer to trigger AD sampling?
 -------------------------------------------------------------------------------------

-  - ESP32 does not support using MCPWM Timer to trigger AD sampling.
+  - No, it does not.